cxrodgers/ArduFSM/MultiSens/devlog.md

 what you're actually calling is the TimedState function `update`, and NOT the `update` function of any of the inheriting classes.
 This means that `update` as used above must obey the syntax declared in `TimedState`, i.e., it takes nothing and returns void.
 If you try to pass it a `Servo` or `uint16_int`, you will get a compiler error saying that `TimedState` has no function called `update` that takes a `Servo` or a `uint16_int`.

 Given everything that `update` is intended to do currently, we can probably remove any arguments to it in the inheriting classes and keep it in conformity with the signature declared in TimedState.

+For the time being, this is not much of a concern for me personally, because my partciular protocol does not make much use of the 'TimedState.update' function - I'm not attaching any servos or passing any 'touched' variables returned from the MPR121 library's 'pollTouchInputs' (I'm using Clay's analog lick detector on the 2P rig).
+However, this may be more of a concern for other existing protocols like TwoChoice.

 For example, the `update` function of `StateResponseWindow` current takes the uint16_int variable touched as its input, then assigns the private variable `my_touched` to have the same value.
 In every case, however, the value of touched was just returned from a call to  `pollTouchInputs` earlier on in the main sketch.
 Could we just move the call to `pollTouchInputs` inside of `StateResponseWindow.update` and just have it return its value to `my_touched` directly?